Fred Ho: Biography

-Ho held a B.A. degree in sociology from Harvard University (1979).
 He recorded for the Koch Jazz and Soul Note labels.
 Some of his final works include Deadly She-Wolf Assassin at Armageddon, which premiered in Philadelphia, Pennsylvania, in June 2006, and Voice of the Dragon I, II, and III.
 As Ho was a prolific composer, writer, playwright, his list of works grew continually.
 Some of his first CDs include Monkey I, Monkey II, The Underground Railroad to My Heart (Soul Note), We Refuse To Be Used And Abused, and Tomorrow is Now!

 In his 2000 book, Legacy to Liberation, Ho, recapitulating an aesthetic vision first presented in 1985, wrote:

 Revolutionary art must ... inspire a spirit of defiance, or class and national pride to resist domination and backward ideology.
 Revolutionary art must energize and humanize; not pacify, confuse and desensitize...

 I am adamantly against one-dimensional, so called "correct" proscriptive forms that petty bourgeois critics try to label as "political art."
 I'm also not in favor of the errors of socialist-realist art with its glorified "socialist heroes", but favor imaginative critical realism, a sensuous rendering of the colorful material world.
 Art can fill us with love, with hope and with revolutionary vision.

 Ultimately society must be transformed through the organization of people for socialist revolution.
 Artists can contribute a critique of capitalist society.
 This is critical realism: to criticize appearances and obscured social relations ...
 Artists play key roles in affecting consciousness and can help to transform the working class from a class-in-itself to a class-for-itself.

 On August 4, 2006, Ho was diagnosed with colon cancer.
 After chemotherapy, his health improved, but a second tumor was found on September 24, 2007.
 He wrote two books about cancer: Diary of a Radical Cancer Warrior: Fighting Cancer and Capitalism at the Cellular Level (2011), and Raw Extreme Manifesto: Change Your Body, Change Your Mind and Change the World While Spending Almost Nothing!
 (2012).
 He received numerous grants, including from the National Endowment for the Arts and the Rockefeller Foundation, and among the honours accorded him were a 1996 American Book Award, a Guggenheim Fellowship, in 2009 the Harvard Arts Medal, and in March 2014 (almost a month before his death) the Harlem Arts Festival Lynette Velasco Community Impact Award.
 At the 17th Annual Black Musicians Conference, Ho became the youngest recipient of the Duke Ellington Distinguished Artist Lifetime Achievement Award.
 Ho died on April 12, 2014, aged 56, at his home in Brooklyn, New York.